 Find the full printable recipe with specific measurements below.

-- Semi-sweet chocolate melting wafers: I love a good quality chocolate like Ghiradelli.
+• Semi-sweet chocolate melting wafers: I love a good quality chocolate like Ghiradelli for dipping these classic chocolate peanut butter balls with rice krispies.

 Variations

-- Peanut butter.
-Use smooth or crunchy peanut butter, but I don’t recommend using all-natural peanut butter.
-It’s runnier, the oil settles on top and needs a good mixing before you use it, and it will result in stickier no bake peanut butter balls.
+• Peanut butter.
+Use smooth or crunchy peanut butter, but I don’t recommend using all-natural peanut butter as it will result in a stickier texture.

 How to Make Peanut Butter Balls with Rice Krispies